ABOUT ME

 p.4071 Horoscope of Mr. Kang Zun, the Dunhuang manuscript I wrote my senior thesis on.

 After leaving Beijing I arrived at Princeton University, New Jersey, where I earned a Ph.D. in East Asian Studies and mused about Chinese history while keeping company with Princeton’s famous black squirrels.
 My years in graduate school helped me clarify my scholarly vision and refine my specific methodological focus.
 As a cultural and intellectual historian, I am fascinated by ideas and how they circulate in the human world.
-While maintaining my methodological foothold in intellectual history, I make forays into a number of related sub-fields, including the history of science and technology, medical history, the history of the book, and material culture studies.
+While maintaining my methodological foothold in intellectual history, I make forays into a number of related sub-fields, including the history of science and technology, medical history, the history of the book, material culture studies, sensory history, and the history of emotions.
 My interdisciplinary interests afford me a broad and inclusive perspective for exploring ideas and knowledge in premodern China.

 Academic Affiliation